f3d-app/f3d/doc/dev/GENERATE.md

 # How to locally generate the jekyll based website

 1. Install `ruby` and make sure ruby binaries directory is added to your `PATH`
-2. Install jekyll and all dependencies: `gem install jekyll jekyll-remote-theme jekyll-relative-links jekyll-seo-tag jekyll-optional-front-matter`
+2. Install jekyll and all dependencies: `gem install jekyll jekyll-remote-theme jekyll-relative-links jekyll-seo-tag jekyll-optional-front-matter jekyll-titles-from-headings`
 3. Run jekyll locally: `jekyll server`

 Please note the favicon and search bar are not working locally, this is expected.